ankit1w/OCD/README.md

 # Online Courseware Downloader

-**Online Coursewares don't need to be online anymore!**

-*This is the lamest tagline I could think of :)*

 ## Getting Started

-This program helps you download online coursewares in the form of printable PDF files, which are viewable on a wide range of devices.
+This program helps you download online coursewares in the form of printable PDF files, that can be viewed on a wide range of devices.
 Attempts have been made to preserve original quality of the lectures, without compromising the readability.

 The actual courses are available [here](http://122.252.249.26:96/forms/frmlogin.aspx).

 ## Compatibility

-Runs on 32bit and 64bit versions of Windows 7, 8, 8.1 and 10.
+Runs on 32-bit and 64-bit versions of Windows 7, 8, 8.1 and 10.

 ## How To